critocrito/sugarcube/packages/plugin-googlesheets/README.md

 Export data to a Google spreadsheet.

 - `google.spreadsheet_id`: The ID of the spreadsheet to export to.
+- `google.sheet`: The name of the sheet to export to.
 - `google.sheet_fields`: Specify the field names, which should be exported to the spreadsheet.
 - `google.copy_from_spreadsheet`: Specify the spreadsheet ID to copy the